rfo909/RForth/README.md

 up and working.

 We manage our own call
-stack, which is also the home for local variables inside functions, which means that calling and returning from functions ("words") are implemented as JMP's.
+stack, which is also the home for up to 3 local variables inside functions, which means that calling and returning from functions ("words") are implemented as JMP's.
 This means we are not using the microcontroller's native call and return stack (although the C implementation of the